Email Management Best Practices for Work to Be More Productive

 - When you open an email, read it carefully and take action on it right away.
 This could mean responding to the email, delegating the task to someone else, or archiving it.

 - Avoid leaving emails sitting in your inbox for extended periods of time.
 The longer an email sits in your inbox, the more likely it is to get buried or forgotten about.

 - If you can't take immediate action on an email, file it away in a designated folder or label, or use the snooze feature to set a reminder to follow up later.

-By adopting the "touch it once" principle, you can reduce the need to revisit emails multiple times, which can save time and improve efficiency.
+By adopting the "touch it once" principle, you can reduce the need to check your inbox multiple times, which can save time and improve email efficiency.

 Use the 4D Method